We are all so lonely

 A few hours later, while working on the last chapter of my book, a bear of a thing – a manifesto about choice and suffering and prayer – I remember that early morning message and instantly, I know.

 It’s for you – and it’s for me.
 It’s for everyone we know.
 In fact, I realized, the whole world is calling.
 We all feel so alone.

 I don’t know how to write about this.
 I am not a clinician, not a research scientist.
 I am a writer – an intuitive.
 I see what I see and try to name it.

 What I see it this: Though our world has never been so interconnected; we have never, individually, felt more isolated.

 I have two columns to write this week and a father to visit in a nursing home.
 An hour in the other direction, my mother sits trapped by her own infirmities in her home.
 I’ve already missed yoga.
 I have two kids in college.
 I am overwhelmed with work – trying to finish a book (which may turn out to be two books.)

 This blog, which is supposed to be a refuge, a haven where I come to meet myself – and you, is starting to feel like another responsibility.
 I am resisting that – trying to keep it clean.
 To keep it clear of that nonsense I get into when I feel pulled upon and put upon.

 And forget about keeping the house clean.

 We have hobbies to do, health clubs to get to and supplements to take.
-We have Joneses to keep up with and celebrities to gossip about (as we copy them) and American Idol to watch.
+We have Joneses to keep up with and celebrities to gossip about and American Idol to watch.

-Lately, I have been watching as bloggers and teachers I admire have been saying, “Nope.
-Not gonna this anymore.”
+Lately, I have been observing an interesting trend.
+People I admire – bloggers, teachers, authors, friends – who’ve been saying, “Nope.
+Not gonna do this anymore.”